JoeLumbley/Tank/README.md

 - **IO.File.WriteAllBytes(filepath, resource)**: Writes the resource to a file.
 - **Catch ex As Exception**: Catches any exceptions that occur during file creation and prints an error message to the debug output.

-## Conclusion

-This concludes our detailed walkthrough of the **Tank Game** code!
-Each part of the code works together to create an engaging tank battle experience, allowing players to control a tank, fire projectiles, and manage audio feedback while navigating a graphical environment.

 ### Key Takeaways
 - Understanding how to manage game state using timers and events.